sbradley7777/emacs.d/STYLEGUIDE.md

 ```

 ### File Naming Convention
-- Use kebab-case for file names: `package-manager.el`, `eglot-config.el`
+- Use kebab-case for file names: `eglot-config.el`, `markdown-config.el`
 - Directory structure provides categorization (no prefixes needed)
 - Use descriptive names that indicate purpose
 - Add `-config` suffix for configuration files that might conflict with built-in packages